 5. Murphy Beds for Serious Space Efficiency

-Murphy beds are game-changers for RVers who want a full sleeping area that disappears by day.
+Murphy beds are a favorite for RVers who want a full sleeping area that disappears by day.
 With a quick fold or lift, you’ve got a roomy bed at night and wide-open floor space come morning.
+I’ve seen one turn a single tiny room into a bedroom, office, and lounge all at once.

 Small Space Tricks